 5.4.1 Process of Investigation

 - If Conciliation is unsuccessful, a party wishing to pursue the matter further may make a request for investigation of the Complaint to the Student Equity Office, following Stages 1 and 2, or as a particular request where a party does not believe that Stage 2 is an appropriate method of resolving the grievance.

 - At Stage 3, the person with the grievance is called 'the Complainant' and the person against whom the grievance is made is called 'the Respondent'.
 The matter that has been raised is called 'the Complaint'.

 - The Complainant must notify the Student Equity Office of their request for a formal investigation against either a Student or an Employee.
 A written and signed request to investigate with a statement outlining the details of the Complaint, the steps taken to resolve the matter informally and a full description of the allegation/s being made against the Respondent must be directed:

-- to the DVC (Students & Communities) in the case of a Complaint against a student;
+- to the Head (Students and Communities) in the case of a Complaint against a student;

 - to the Executive Director (Human Resources) in the case of a Complaint against an Employee.

 - Where investigation of misconduct against a Student is requested, the process will be considered under the provisions of the Student Code of Conduct Policy and pursuant procedures.

 - Where investigation of misconduct against an Employee is requested, the process will be considered under the provisions of the Discrimination and Harassment Complaint Resolution for Employees policy.

 - The Student Equity Office will assist the Student to access support if required in order to progress the Complaint and will liaise with Human Resources regarding an appropriate neutral venue to hear the Complaint.